 Fishing at Jetty Bay

-Fishing on Bruny Island near Jetty Beach you can catch Sand flathead, Australian salmon, calamari, barracouta, mullet, cod and wrasse.
+You can catch Sand flathead, Australian salmon, calamari, barracouta, mullet, cod and wrasse, fishing on Bruny Island near Jetty Beach.
 The water near Jetty Beach and The D’Entrecasteaux Channel is a Shark Refuge Area.

-There are many beautiful bushwalks near Jetty Beach that will take you through some amazing Aussie Bush.
+Many beautiful bushwalks near Jetty Beach will take you through some amazing Aussie Bush.

 Labillardiere Peninsula Track

-This walk is the best of both worlds, it can be enjoyed as a short loop on the Luggaboine Circuit or an all-day walk on the Peninsula Circuit.
-From the western side of the peninsula, there are views to the southern ranges.
-Returning along the eastern side the walk follows the coastline with visits to Hopwood, Butlers and Jetty beaches, with views of the D’Entrecasteaux Channel.
+This walk is the best of both worlds.
+It can be enjoyed as a short loop on the Luggaboine Circuit or an all-day walk on the Peninsula Circuit.
+From the western side of the peninsula, there are views of the southern ranges.
+Returning along the eastern side, the walk follows the coastline, visiting Hopwood, Butlers, and Jetty beaches, with views of the D’Entrecasteaux Channel.

 The Neck Campsite

 Outside the national park boundaries, camping is available in the stunning surroundings of The Neck Bruny Island Reserve.
-This is a sheltered area behind sand dunes at the south of the Isthmus and provides easy access to the beach.
-There is a non treated tank water available at this camping site Neck Beach is a beautiful beach that you will often have to yourself.
+This is a sheltered area behind dunes south of the Isthmus and provides easy access to the beach.
+Non-treated tank water is available at this camping site.
+Neck Beach is a beautiful beach that you will often have to yourself.
 Head to the Truganini lookout just before dusk to watch the small fairy penguins come ashore.
-A word of warning as the surf as conditions can be treacherous this can make swimming dangerous.
+A warning: the surf conditions can be treacherous, making swimming dangerous.
 Don’t forget to bring a comfortable camp chair on your camping trip.

 Bruny Island Neck Game Reserve.
-Follow the main road from the ferry terminal towards South Bruny National Park, and turn left into the signposted camping area which is around 3 km past the Truganini lookout at The Neck.
+Follow the main road from the ferry terminal towards South Bruny National Park and turn left into the signposted camping area around 3 km past the Truganini lookout at The Neck.

 Fishing at The Neck

 This area is one of Bruny’s highlights.
-Neck Beach offers some of the state’s best surf fishing with reliable catches of good size sand flathead, large rays and strong fighting school and gummy shark.
-Large Australian salmon appear in schools and the action is fast and furious.
+Neck Beach offers some of the state’s best surf fishing with reliable catches of good-sized sand flathead, large rays, strong fighting school, and gummy sharks.
+Large Australian salmon appear in schools, and the action is fast and furious.
 The best access to the beach is in front of The Neck camping ground.
 Buy your lures and soft plastics today at BCF.

-There are many beautiful bush walks that will show you the beauty of the unique Australian bush near The Neck on Bruny Island.
+Many beautiful bush walks will show you the beauty of the unique Australian bush near The Neck on Bruny Island.

 Cape Queen Elizabeth Track

-The track combines both bush and beach walking.
-The walk takes you between Big Lagoon and Little Lagoon, before granting you amazing views of The Neck from Mars Bluff.
+The track combines bush and beach walking.
+It takes you between Big Lagoon and Little Lagoon before granting you amazing views of The Neck from Mars Bluff.

-The track descends onto Miles Beach where you walk to the far eastern end.
-Beyond the beach, you head inland to Cape Queen Elizabeth and views of Adventure Bay.
-Onto Mars Bluff and the fisherman’s shack at Miles Beach.
+The track descends onto Miles Beach, where you walk to the far eastern end.
+Beyond the beach, you head inland to Cape Queen Elizabeth and view Adventure Bay, onto Mars Bluff and the fisherman’s shack at Miles Beach.

 Time to complete the walk at the Cape Queen Elizabeth Track:

-It will take approximately 3 hours return to complete the Cape Queen Elizabeth track hike.
+It will take approximately 3 hours to return to complete the Cape Queen Elizabeth track hike.

 The distance of the Cape Queen Elizabeth hike